alxmrs/website/src/collection.md

 that his approach was as alien to me as it was exhilarating.
 I loved how much of the music and visual art that Zach makes comes from phenomena that he has observed and admired.
 I loved the challenge for me to pay attention to the world around me, to look beyond myself and within myself at the same time.
-And I love the mystery behind the idea of works of art that come primarily from outside my own mind, that are born out of happenstance and discernment – is this what Jung's synchronicity is about, at some level?
+And I love the mystery behind the idea of works of art that come primarily from outside my own mind, that are born out of happenstance and discernment – isn't this what Jung's synchronicity is about, at some level?

 ![Birth, Aging, Dying](/assets/birth-aging-dying.webp)